Suyashmsihra/Bios-hardware/README.md

 8)Read first two chapters in car hacking handbook.

 Tasks attempted to solve

-Zehr0_rev challenge
+1)Zehr0_rev challenge

-Decryp chall(used steghide and then stegseek but for stegseek it showed command not found even after i installed the command.)
+2)Decryp chall(used steghide and then stegseek but for stegseek it showed command not found even after i installed the command.)

-Writing hello world program in bare metal in a qemu emulator.
+3)Writing hello world program in bare metal in a qemu emulator.